Ivo-B/CC-DL-template/README.md

 # Cookiecutter Deep Learning Template

+Never have problems again when setting up a DL software project.

 ## Purpose

 - Simplified deployment of research software and reproducibility of results for other users